romkatv/powerlevel10k/README.md

 |----------|---------------|-------------|
 |`POWERLEVEL9K_IP_INTERFACE`|None|The NIC for which you wish to display the IP address.
 Example: `eth0`.|

+##### rbenv

+This segment shows the version of Ruby being used when using `rbenv` to change your current Ruby stack.

+It figures out the version being used by taking the output of the `rbenv version-name` command.

+* If `rbenv` is not in $PATH, nothing will be shown.
+* If the current Ruby version is the same as the global Ruby version, nothing will be shown.

 ##### rspec_stats

 See [Unit Test Ratios](#unit-test-ratios), below.